mdkramerica/AIPicPickCursor/replit.md

 # AI Group Photo Selector

 ## Overview
 The AI Group Photo Selector is an intelligent web application designed to simplify the process of choosing the best group photo.
 It leverages AI-powered computer vision to analyze multiple photos from the same scene, identifying the optimal shot by detecting open eyes, smiles, and overall face quality.
 The primary purpose is to eliminate manual photo review, offering users an instant recommendation for the picture where everyone looks their best.
+Photo selection prioritizes eyes open count first, then uses smiles and face quality as tiebreakers.

 ## User Preferences
 Preferred communication style: Simple, everyday language.